-Pulmonary metastases with disease progression develop in approximately 20% to 40% of sarcoma patients, often with the lung as the only site [108-114].
-Because chemotherapy historically has limited response in sarcoma patients, PM is an accepted, even preferred, treatment for patients with lung lesions.
-Nevertheless, as with other pathologies, sarcoma PM is not common.
-Nationwide data from Iceland described 81 patients treated for sarcoma over a 24-year period, and only 5 (6.5%) underwent PM [3].
+Approximately 20%-40% of sarcoma patients develop pulmonary metastases with disease progression, often with lung as the only site.
+[108-114] Because chemotherapy historically has limited response in sarcoma patients, PM is an accepted, even preferred, treatment for patients with lung lesions.
+Never the less, as with other pathologies, sarcoma PM is not common.
+Nationwide data from Iceland described 81 patients treated for sarcoma over a 24-year period, only 5 of whom (6.5%) underwent PM.
+[3]

-Commonly reported data may identify several predictive indicators of increased survival, including (1) metachronous versus synchronous, (2) DFI exceeding 12 months, (3) younger age, (4) limited number of metastases, (5) low pathologic grade, and (6) complete resection [31, 115, 116].
-There is no agreed-upon number of lesions at which resection is thought to be futile, but achieving complete resection or reaching disease-free status is likely more difficult with more lesions.
-Furthermore, timing of resection remains controversial [117].
-Molecular markers as prognostic indicators have been reported but not widely adopted [118].
+Commonly reported data may identify several predictive indicators of increased survival, including: (1) metachronous versus synchronous, (2) DFI >12 months, (3) younger age, (4) limited number of metastases, (5) low pathologic grade, and (6) complete resection.
+[115-117] There is no agreed-upon number of lesions at which resection is thought to be futile, but it is likely more difficult to achieve complete resection or reach disease-free status with more lesions.
+Furthermore, timing of resection remains controversial.
+[118] Molecular markers as prognostic indicators has been reported, but is not widely adopted.
+[119]

-Despite aggressive resection strategies, 5-year survival of sarcoma patients with pulmonary metastases is only 30% to 50% [3, 5, 108, 111, 115, 119, 120].
-Many patients experience pulmonary recurrence, although there are reports of "benefit" from a second PM [111, 121].
+Despite aggressive resection strategies, sarcoma patients with pulmonary metastases 5-year survival is only 30% - 50%.
+[3, 5, 108, 111, 115, 116, 121] Many patients experience pulmonary recurrence, although there are reports of "benefit" from a second PM.
+[111, 122]

-There appears to be a small survival difference for different sarcomas, with gynecologic sarcomas showing better survival than osteosarcomas, which in turn have slightly improved survival compared with other sarcomas [122-124].
+There appears to be a small survival difference for different sarcomas, with gynecological sarcomas showing better survival than osteosarcomas, which in turn have slightly improved survival compared with other sarcomas.
+[123-125]

-Combined treatment, that is, resection plus another local therapy (eg, SABR), has been reported and represents a trend in treating all metastases while reducing resection of pulmonary tissue [125].
-ILP with high-dose chemotherapy at the time of resection has also been reported, with modest benefit [126].
+Combined treatment, that is, resection plus another local therapy (e.g. SABR), has been reported, and represents a trend in treating all metastases while reducing resection of pulmonary tissue.
+[126] ILP with high-dose chemotherapy at the time of resection has also been reported, with modest benefit.
+[127]

-13. In sarcoma patients, PM can be considered within an MDT construct.
+13. In sarcoma patients, PM can be considered within a MDT construct.